unibo-spe/spe-slides/content/02-kotlin/_index.md

 executer(:/(host, port) / target << reqBody >- { fromRespStr }) // Using Databinder Dispatch
 val graph = Graph((jfc ~+#> fra)(Any()), (fra ~+#> dme)(Any()) // Using ScalaGraph
 ```
-Operators are succint, but cryptic, and their meaning changes with context
+Operators are succinct, but cryptic, and their meaning changes with context

 This has been a source of cricism, Kotlin **does not allow to define custom operators**
 * At most, back-ticked names, but some characters are disallowed (`>`, `/`, `:`, etc.)
-* Clumsy, defies the reason why one would use them (terse and succint code)
+* Clumsy, defies the reason why one would use them (terse and succinct code)

 ```kotlin
 class A { infix fun `~+#-`(other: A) = "I'm an arcane operator" }